 Isn’t this wonderful promise of Allah a great motivation to bring back your enthusiasm to keep working and doing more?!

 Ultimately, remember that Iman lows are very normal and are bound to happen every now and then.
 But, having read through the above tips, you know they’re easy to deal with.
-The most important thing is to sincerely have the will to change and to not settle for how you became.
+The most important thing is to sincerely have the will to change and to not settle for who you became in your weakest moments.

 This is not a comprehensive list of tips.
 I’d love to know if you have any Iman boosters that help you get back on track – share them with us all through a comment below!